 - Maintain yearly school records, including academic progress assessments, courses taken, and standardized test scores.

-- Have your student tested via standardized test from your local school district or a nationally normed standardized achievement test.
+- Have your student tested via standardized test from your local school district or a nationally normed standardized achievement test (in grades 4, 6, 8, and 10).

 - Private school.